add2cal/docs/src/api/groups.md

 }
 ```

-You can use the ProKey for further processing (incl. creating events within this group).
+You can use the Prokey for further processing (incl. creating events within this group).

 <br />